Little Nightingale the Crier: Summary

-'Aladdin rides on untile he meets a ghoul, who directs him to his brother.
+'Aladdin rides on until he meets a ghoul, who directs him to his brother.
 The second ghoul directs him to his sister, a ghouleh (female ghoul) who is grinding salt, and advises him to taste the salt and to suckle her breasts.
 'Aladdin follows the ghoul's instructions and manages to have the ghouleh take her in as a son.
 'Aladdin tells her about his quest for Little Nightingale the Crier, and the ghouleh says her sons can help him.

 The ghouleh's lame son offers to take him, and advises the human to approach the bird, which will begin to talk, but 'Aladdin must not reply.
 'Aladdin is brought to the bird's orchard, which perches on a tree and begins to talk.
 The youth remains quiet and does not answer the bird a first time, but replies after the bird talks again.
 The animal blows on 'Aladdin and he becomes a stone.

 Bahaddin senses something wrong with his elder brothers and follows the same trail as him, passing by the three ghouls and reaching the bird's orchard.
 Once again, Bahaddin talks to the bird and it turns the boy into stone.

 Finally, Šamsizzha sees that Bahaddin's ring has tightened around her finger, disguises herself in male clothes and goes to the road of the ghouls.
 With the ghouleh's advice, she arrives at the bird's orchard.
 The bird begins to talk to her, but Šamsizzha keeps quiet.
 After three times, the bird returns to its cage, and Šamsizzha captures it inside it.
 The bird begs to be released, but the girl orders the animal to revert the spell on her brothers.
 The bird tells her to pick up some dirt and to press it on the stones.

 Šamsizzha obeys the bird and smears the dirt on the stones, restoring her brothers to life, as well as many others. Šamsizzha and her brothers return home and hang the bird's cage in their palace.
 Now back to their routine, the 'Aladdin and Bahaddin go back to frequenting the city's coffee houses.
 One day, they meet their father and invite him for dinner at their palace.

 Little Nightingale the Crier advises the siblings to serve a dish of carrots with the fruits.
 The king eats with the siblings, who bid the bird to come eat with them.
 The bird declines, and mocks the king for believing that a woman can give birth to a puppy, a kitten and a stone.
 The king is taken aback by the bird's reply, and asks it to speak again.
 The bird repeats the same words, and reveals that 'Aladdin, Bahaddin and Šamsizzha are his children.

 The king brings in the midwife, who is forced to reveal the whole truth, and he punishes her and the envious sister by burning them in a pyre and scattering their ashes.